 This website has come a long way since my first fumblings on the now defunct Geocities.
 That was the cause of my giving a scanner a go for the very first time, not mine as it happened.
 Acquiring one of my own meant that increased the number of photos to be found on that very first website and an online photo gallery was born.
 From a single pleasing first photo, it has grown.
-There are now numerous albums showing delightful scenes from Britain, Ireland, the Isle of Man, Iceland, Norway, Sweden, Spain and Switzerland.
+There are now numerous albums showing delightful scenes from Britain, Ireland, the Isle of Man, Iceland, Norway, Sweden, Spain, Switzerland and Canada.

 My foreign wanderings may increase but I want to continue the mix of urban and rural scenes here.
 Neither do I want to neglect the home countries of Britain and Ireland after all the pleasure gained from excursions through alluring countryside as well as to savour pleasing towns and cities.
 There is more to savour here too.

 Before the blog existed, there was a news page listing recent trips as a teaser for future additions to the photo gallery.
 Then, I started a blog to see if this concept could be taken further, only for it then to take on a life of its own after following an unexpected course encouraged by reader comments.

 What I had not realised at the outset was the appetite that those who walk through countryside have for each others' tales of their own wanderings.
 Starting out early in outdoors blogging helped to get my writings noticed with comments from regular readers shaping how the blog has developed since I started it.
 Also, that encouragement not only has kept me going out and about but also sharing experiences and thoughts inspired by my exploring European countryside together with that of any other continents that I may reach.
 There always is somewhere new to wander.